 Texas Penal Code §31.03 governs theft, defined as the unlawful taking of another’s property.
 Keep in mind that taking someone else’s belongings becomes unlawful when one intends to deprive the rightful owner of their belongings.

 Theft is known as a property crime and comes in many different formats.
 Common types of theft include:

 Penalties for Theft

-Theft can be a Texas misdemeanor or felony depending on the value of the property that was taken.
+Theft can be a Texas misdemeanor or felony, depending on the value of the taken property.
 Misdemeanors in Texas are punishable anywhere from just a fine to up to one year in Tarrant County Jail.
 Felonies in Texas are punishable anywhere from two years to life in prison.

 - Theft under $100: Class C misdemeanor

 - Theft between $100 and $750: Class B misdemeanor

 - Theft between $750 and $2,500: Class A misdemeanor